Combinatorial decision-making driven by multicomponent surface condensates: Lattice liquid model

 \subsection{Deriving the mean-field model from the lattice liquid formulation}

 In this section, we establish a correspondence between the lattice model and the mean-field model discussed in the paper.
 Briefly, the lattice model defines an energy for each lattice configuration (or microstate).
-In the mean-field limit, we consider sets of configurations that share average species counts (or macrostates).
-In what follows, we show that eq. \ref{eq:grand_potential} arises from the macrostate energies in the bulk limit, under certain assumptions.
+In the mean-field limit, we consider sets of configurations that share the same species counts (or macrostates).
+In what follows, we show that eq.
+5 arises from the macrostate energies in the bulk limit, under certain assumptions.
 Furthermore, we relate the lattice model parameters $\epsilon_{ij}$ and $\gamma_i$ to the mean field parameters $\chi_{ij}$ and $\mu_{\text{res},i}$.
+Except at the very end of this section, we make no assumptions constraining the possible values of $\epsilon_{ij}$ and $\gamma_i$.
 This is a standard treatment, included here with consistent terminology only as a convenience for the reader.